goloop/env/README.md

 environment.
 Handles variables like ${var} or $var in the value, replacing them with a real result.

-Returns an error if the env-file contains incorrect data or file is damaged or missing.
+Returns an error if the env-file contains incorrect data, file is damaged or missing.